Mathématique: Lantean Dream Team: Part 2

 Morgan ignores him.
 Her grip on Rush’s shoulders tightens.

 Nick Rush fights her with feral, hard-edged fury.
 He’s not a strategic fighter.
 He fights like a demon.
 Like a vicious, outmatched kid with no fear of death and no belief in safety.
-Even without true physicality, he’s throwing himself into it, fire standing in for form, but—
+Even without true physicality, he’s throwing himself into it, flame standing in for form, but—

 Morgan’s light outshines every lesser fire.